dadasmProjects/100DaysPython/README.md

 <h2>Day 5 </h2>

 Today I was able to get through most of the Day 4 content aside from the final assignment.
 The concepts covered in today's work were randomization and lists, which compared to the day 3 material, I felt like I understood quite quickly.
 I think that is because with conditional statements, it is just a different way of thinking.
 While I understood how they worked, actually building these if/else statements was difficult.
 Either way, today I made a coin flip program, a program that randomly chose who was going to pay for dinner, and then a treasure map program.
 The treasure map program was the most difficult of the bunch and I couldn't wrap my head around how to place the 'x' on the map, but after some work I was able to get it done with the help of the lecture.
 Tomorrow I am going to complete the rock, paper, scissors program.
 It is a bit of an intimidating one, but I am hoping that I can break it down into small bits so that it doesn't feel as daunting.

+<h2>Day 6 </h2>

+I picked back up on Monday and started off strong with loops!
+This is a concept that I generally knew how they worked, but I found out that I knew way less than I thought.
+I'm glad the course had many exercises to run through because I was struggling to actually make use of for loops.
+After doing about 5 or 6 exercises, I was able to complete the password generator program without too much of an issue, which felt really nice.
+I decided to take the weekend off because I did find myself getting a bit frustrated with myself.
+The 100 days of coding challenge is something that first and foremost is to better understand python and trying to complete all 100 days of content in the 100 days is a goal that would be great, but not at the expense of not properly learning the concepts.
+Looking forward to tomorrow!
 <!--
  ```diff
 - text in red